 Our commitment to a diverse workforce and equitable compensation

-The Quest Diagnostics workforce is comprised of approximately 72% women and approximately 56% people of color.
-Women hold over 55% of our management roles, and people of color hold approximately one-third of our management roles.
-Additionally, 45% of our Senior Vice Presidents and higher are people of color, women or both.
+The Quest Diagnostics workforce is comprised of approximately 72% women and approximately 50% people of color.
+Women hold 60% of our management roles, and people of color hold approximately one-third of our management roles.
+Additionally, almost 40% of our Senior Vice Presidents and higher are people of color, women, or both.*

 Sourcing, hiring, promotion, and talent management